smartdevicelink/sdl_evolution/proposals/NNNN-add-preferred-FPS.md

 ## Introduction

-This proposal extends SDL video streaming feature by adding preferred FPS to VideoStreamingCapability, so that the quality of video projection can be adjusted per OEM.
+This proposal extends SDL video streaming feature by adding preferred FPS to VideoStreamingCapability, so that frame rate of video streaming can be adjusted per OEM.

 ## Motivation

 Currently, SDL video streaming refers to VideoStreamingCapability, and mobile libraries respect for preferred resolution, maximum bitrate, video format, etc.
-However the frame rate of the video streaming totally depends on mobile applications, and some OEM's head unit may not work for high frame rate, such as 60 fps.
+However frame rate of video streaming totally depends on mobile applications, and some OEM's head unit may not work well for high frame rate, such as 60 fps.
 This proposal allows head units to specify the preferred FPS, so that mobile library can refer to the specified value.

 ## Proposed solution